Call 01480 8-9-10-11 | Email Us | Mon-Fri 9am–5pm | Customer Login | Vacancies | Videos

 With a baseless lift, the 2-posts are independently attached to the workshop floor, with electrical/hydraulic services passing overhead.
 Meanwhile, lifts with a base feature a baseplate connecting the 2-posts and carrying necessary services.
 If you require a completely clear floor area under a vehicle, then the baseless car lift option is for you.

-What kind of vehicle lift do I need to service electric vehicles?
+What kind of vehicle lift do I need to service electric vehicle batteries?

-For servicing electric vehicles (EVs) — like the Tesla Model 3, Polestar 2 and Volkswagen e-Golf — you’re going to need a car lift that provides uninterrupted access to the underside of the EV to remove the battery.
-In this case, we’d suggest you invest in a baseless 2-post lift.
+For servicing electric vehicle (EV) batteries — on vehicles like the Tesla Model 3, Polestar 2 and Volkswagen e-Golf — you’re going to need a car lift that provides uninterrupted access to the underside of the EV to remove the battery.
+In this case, we’d suggest you invest in a baseless 2-post lift, preferably incorporating EV adaptors.

 A vehicle lift for electric cars will need a reasonably high lifting capacity, as EVs are heavier than those with an internal combustion engine.
 The best option is to have EV adaptors on the lifting arms, so you can lift the vehicle on its wheels, rather than from jacking points on the chassis.
 If you’re planning on removing the battery, you’ll need a second, specialist EV battery lift to support and manoeuvre the battery.